 When trauma is the cause, the muscle tension can and frequently does continue to generate subconscious anxiety, and may re-trigger the memory of the traumatic episode.
+In such cases, an appropriate dose of kratom can effectively attack both, the pain and the anxiety, speeding up the recovery by a large margin.

 Resistance Stretching is an extremely effective way to eliminate muscle imbalances.
 In Resistance Stretching, a muscle is contracted and then forced to lengthen through its full range of motion, while resisting.
 Resisting while stretching safeguards both muscle and joint integrity, greatly reducing the chance of structural damage.